-Mutual funds pool money from investors and use it to build a portfolio that may combine stocks, bonds, cash alternatives, and other securities.
-A professional investment manager is responsible for buying and selling individual investments for the fund according to the fund's specific objectives.
+Mutual funds and exchange-traded funds (ETFs) pool money from investors and use it to build a portfolio that may combine stocks, bonds, cash alternatives, and other securities.
+Funds have objectives ranging from conservative to aggressive to meet individual investors' needs.